Brainsmatics/CCRL/README.md

 * Copy content after modifying parameters
 * Open the terminal and  `cd   'the path of the current project' `
 * Paste the copied operation command and run it
-The data is available upon request.
+* The data is available upon request

 ## Acknowledgement
 Some code is reused from the [Pytorch implementation of mean teacher](https://github.com/CuriousAI/mean-teacher).